 538 Problems, But a Swing State Ain't One

-tl;dr– While the electoral college’s goal of giving more weight to smaller states is reasonable, the execution thereof incentivizes winner-take-all and swing states, which are terrible.
+tl;dr– Almost every argument you’ve heard for/against the electoral college is a myth.
+The main problem is not giving small states more weight; the problem is swing states, which arise from states awarding their electoral votes as an all-or-nothing bloc.
 The motivations behind the EC are not as noble as you think, and no, New York and California would not sweep the election without it.
-The EC could be easily fixed if states allocated their electoral votes proportionally to the vote within each state.
+It could easily be fixed if states allocated their electoral votes proportionally to the vote within each state.
 But this actually tracks National Popular Vote pretty closely, so we should just use that instead.

 The electoral college is defended as being purposefully designed to protect the voice of rural areas.
 Without it, the argument goes, candidates would campaign only in the “few, major metropolitan areas” for an easy majority, completely disregarding the rest of the country.